thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 decision directly affects how long firmware and software updates are provided for, as well as the level of maintenance that customers can expect.
 It also affects the maximum validity period of certificates.

 Constrained devices often lack precise UTC time; implementations SHOULD treat time checks with coarse granularity (e.g., day- or hour-level) and ignore leap seconds when validating notAfter.
+For devices without a reliable source of time we advise the use of a device management solution, which typically includes a certificate management protocol, to manage certificates used by the device over their lifecycle.
+While this approach does not utilize certificates to its widest extent, it is a solution that extends the capabilities offered by a raw public key approach.

 In many IoT deployments, IDevIDs are provisioned with an unlimited lifetime, as described in {{IEEE-802.1AR}}.
+This helps prevent devices from being accidentally bricked due to certificate expiration.
+A real-world example occurred in 2018, when Oculus Rift headsets became unusable after an Oculus certificate expired {{Toms-Hardware-Oculus-Rift-2018}}.
+Oculus later issued a manual patch, as the expired certificate also blocked the standard software update path.

 For this purpose, the special GeneralizedTime value 99991231235959Z is used in the notAfter field, as described in
 {{Section 4.1.2.5 of !RFC5280}}.
 However, the CA certificate and subordinate CA certificates in the certification path may still have finite validity periods.